mdx-editor/editor/docs/code-blocks.md

   // The Editor is a React component
   Editor: (props) => {
     const cb = useCodeBlockEditorContext()
-   // stops the proppagation so that the parent lexical editor does not handle certain events.
+    // stops the propagation so that the parent lexical editor does not handle certain events. return (
-    return (
       <div onKeyDown={(e) => e.nativeEvent.stopImmediatePropagation()}>
         <textarea rows={3} cols={20} defaultValue={props.code} onChange={(e) => cb.setCode(e.target.value)} />